camin-mccluskey/digital-garden/content/hypothesis-driven-startup.md

 By this I mean; if your **intuition** is that SMEs **lack** an adequate solution for paying international payroll, then your **test** should be that "SMEs have **perfectly adequate** solutions for paying international payroll."

 This may seem like a trivial distinction, but the importance is to commit yourself to not half-assing the test in hopes you get the result you "want".
 You should be trying your utmost to prove that your idea, in whole or in part, is unworkable in some way.
-Only when you are confident[[hypothesis-driven-startup#*A note on confidence|*]]  that the hypothesis is wrong, can you deem the hypothesis test a "failure" (in which case your initial intuition is correct).
+Only when you are confident[[hypothesis-driven-startup#*A note on confidence|*]]  that the hypothesis is wrong can you deem the hypothesis test a "failure" (in which case your initial intuition is correct).

 ## 4. Pre-commit to a failure metric

 Pushing hard to achieve hypothesis test failure is important, but only if the test is fair to begin with.
 You should seek to set a clear and testable hypothesis by pre-committing to the condition that would indicate test failure.
 In the example above you might commit to [mom test](https://fourminutebooks.com/the-mom-test-summary/#:~:text=1%2DSentence%2DSummary%3A%20The,to%20make%20you%20feel%20good.&text=Let's%20say%20you've%20got%20a%20business%20idea.) interviewing 50 SME employees responsible for payroll and deeming the test a failure only if >75% of those interviewed were unhappy with their international payroll provider/process.

 In reality it's likely there are many hypothesis tests to be run, including whether there is any consistency in the unhappiness.
 In each case however, you should be committing ahead of time to a metric that determines pass/fail.

+Be as ruthless with your failure metrics as you would be ambitious with your revenue metrics.
+The worst outcome for startups is not outright failure, it's [mediocre success](https://every.to/p/mediocre-success-is-worse-than-outright-failure-48f88d6e-920c-4eec-a253-e9cbbf165e9f).
+Don't give yourself false hope by setting the bar too low.
 ## 5. Iterate and improve

 After you've conducted each test there are 2 possible outcomes - the hypothesis is validated or invalidated, with your initial intuition taking the inverse result.